gliu2k/SAP-Datasphere/DataBuilder/Model.md

 ![alt text](/DataBuilder/images/Import3.png?raw=true)
 The selected CDSView is imported and delployed.
 Its type is "Remote Table".
 ![alt text](/DataBuilder/images/Import4.png?raw=true)
-The data can be displayed.
+The data, which have not yet been replciated, can be displayed via SDA.
 ![alt text](/DataBuilder/images/Import5.png?raw=true)

 > [!NOTE]